-Any outstanding principal on the Term Loan Advances will accrue interest at a floating rate equal to the greater of (i) 5.25% per annum and (i) the sum of 2.5% plus the prime rate, as published in the Wall Street Journal.
-Interest payments are payable monthly following the funding of a Term Loan advance.
-On September 30, 2019, the rate was 7.65%.
-The Company will be required to make principal payments on the outstanding balance of the Term Loan Advances commencing on February 1, 2020 (the "Term Loan Amortization Date") in 36 equal monthly installments, plus interest; provided that if the Company has achieved the milestones described above relating to the availability of the subsequent loan advance on or prior to December 31, 2019, then the Term Loan Amortization Date is automatically extended to February 1, 2021.
-Any amounts outstanding under the Term Loan Advances, if not repaid sooner, are due and payable on January 1, 2023 (the "Maturity Date").
+Outstanding principal on the loan accrues interest at a floating rate equal to the greater of (i) 5.25% per annum and (i) the sum of 2.5% plus the prime rate, as published in the Wall Street Journal.
+Interest payments are payable monthly following the funding of the loan.
+On March 31, 2020, the interest rate was 5.75%.
+The Company commenced making principal and interest payments on the outstanding balance of the loan on February 1, 2020, which is payable in 36 equal monthly installments.
+Amounts outstanding under the loan are due and payable on January 1, 2023.

 In conjunction with the initial loan advance, the Company issued warrants (the "Warrants") to SVB and WestRiver to purchase an aggregate of 40,834 shares of the Company's common stock at a warrant exercise price of \$11.02 (subject to certain adjustments), which price was calculated using the 10-day average bid price of the Company's common stock prior to the date of the SVB Loan Agreement.
-If the subsequent term loan is advanced, the Company will be obligated to issue Warrants to the Lender to purchase an aggregate of 27,222 shares of the Company's common stock.

-The Company may prepay the outstanding principal balance of the term loans advanced by SVB in whole but not in part, subject to a prepayment fee ranging from 1% to 3% of any amount prepaid, depending upon when the prepayment occurs.
-The Company will also pay a final payment fee equal to 6% of the total term loans advanced, due upon the earliest of maturity or termination of the SVB Loan Agreement.
+The Company may prepay the outstanding principal balance of the loans advanced by SVB in whole but not in part, subject to a prepayment fee ranging from 1% to 3% of any amount prepaid, depending upon when the prepayment occurs.
+The Company will also pay a final payment fee equal to 6% of the total loans advanced, due upon the earlier of maturity or termination of the SVB Loan Agreement.

-Under the terms of the SVB Loan Agreement, the Company granted first priority liens and security interests in substantially all of the Company's assets (excluding all of its intellectual property, which is subject to a negative pledge) and a pledge by the Company of the shares of one of its wholly-owned subsidiaries as collateral for the obligations thereunder.
+Under the terms of the SVB Loan Agreement, the Company granted first priority liens and security interests in substantially all of the Company's assets (excluding all of its intellectual property, which is subject to a negative pledge) and a pledge by the Company of the shares of one of its whollyowned subsidiaries as collateral for the obligations thereunder.
 The SVB Loan Agreement also contains representations and warranties by the Company and SVB and indemnification provisions in favor of SVB and customary covenants (including limitations on other indebtedness, liens, acquisitions, investments and dividends, but no financial covenants), and events of default (including payment defaults, breaches of covenants following any applicable cure period, a material impairment in the perfection or priority of SVB's security interest in the collateral, and events relating to bankruptcy or insolvency).

-As of September 30, 2019, the carrying value of the term loan consists of \$15.0 million principal outstanding less the unamortized debt issuance costs of approximately \$1.2 million.
-The debt issuance costs have been recorded as a debt discount which are being accreted to interest expense through the maturity date of the term loan.
-Interest expense relating to the term loan for the three and nine months ended September 30, 2019 was \$0.4 million and \$1.2 million, respectively.
-Interest expense is calculated using the effective interest method and is inclusive of non-cash amortization of capitalized loan costs.
-At September 30, 2019, the effective interest rate was 12.65%.
-The final maturity payment of \$0.9 million is recognized over the life of the term loan through interest expense using the effective interest method.
+As of March 31, 2020, the carrying value of the outstanding loan consists of \$14.2 million in principal less the unamortized debt discount of approximately \$0.9 million.
+The debt issuance costs, the valuation of the Warrants, and the final maturity payment of \$0.9 million, have been recorded as a debt discount which are being accreted to interest expense through the maturity date of the loan.
+Interest expense relating to the loan for the three months ended March 31, 2020 and 2019 was \$0.4 million and \$0.2 million, respectively.
+Interest expense is calculated using the effective interest method and is inclusive of non-cash amortization of the debt discount.
+At March 31, 2020, the effective interest rate was 10.86%.